American Airlines

 Our Take

 American Airlines has effectively removed one of the biggest pain points of domestic travel.
-It is surprisingly good and you won’t even have to watch hours of commercial.
+Free Wi-Fi at 123 Mbps is genuinely useful.
+The connection process is simple.
+The speeds are consistent.
+And you won’t have to sit through hours of commercials to get it.
 Credit where credit’s due.
-Hopefully, they keep it that way.
+Hopefully they keep it that way.

 You may also like...